arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arizona Marriage Records

 A marriage record is an official document containing information about voluntary marriages in a state.
 It also serves as proof of marriage between a couple.
-You can find the following information in a marriage record.
+These records and related documents are created as part of the official marriage process; they are deemed a subset of Arizona family court records and civil records.
+Arizona marriage records typically contain the following information:

 • Names of the spouses